 Soon after the app was launched, an update was quickly released to limit the Google information required from full access to “basic” account information.
 But the app still collects GPS data and location history, has access to the phone’s camera, and still gathers a great deal of personal data (PII) such as birth date, email, social account access, etc.

 Pokemon Go and its unprecedented popularity is just an excellent example of the excessive personal data that is gathered by the apps that we use.
-Even if that access is legitimate – like needing to know your location to tell you where the Pokemons are, we must consider what level of information we are comfortable having on someone else’s servers – and potentially in someone else’s hands.
+Even if that access is legitimate – like needing to know your location to tell you where the Pokemon are, we must consider what level of information we are comfortable having on someone else’s servers – and potentially in someone else’s hands.

 Grant Only Appropriate Access and Understand Your System’s Permissions Process